|Wake-up for EVA-1||Back in the Briar Patch|

 [Young, from the 1972 Technical Debrief - "What we had planned to do, pre-flight, was to have the mission timer running and we had our timeline blocked out so that, for each sequence that took, say, 20 minutes, we'd know where we were in the timeline and we wouldn't have to keep bugging the ground.
 They wouldn't have to keep bugging us, either, to speed up or slow down.
 We didn't have to do anything over."]

-[As an indication of their rate of progress, they started "Equipment Prep EVA-1" on checklist page 2-5 at 117:36:35.
-They had planned to spend one hour eighteen minutes getting from that point to the top of 2-10 and, in fact, have only taken one hour twelve minutes.]
+[As an indication of their rate of progress, they started "Equipment Prep EVA-1" at the top of the lefthand column on Card 1 Side 1 at 117:36:35.
+They had planned to spend one hour eighteen minutes getting from that point to the start of the Pressure Integrity Check and, in fact, have only taken one hour twelve minutes.]

 118:48:15 Duke: Okay.
 (Long Pause)

-[The switch that will start the oxygen flow is on the bottom, right, forward corner of the PLSS and, in the cramped cabin, is difficult to reach.
-Figure I-32 shows the location of the switch, which is between the feedwater diverter valve and the water shut-off valve.]MP3 Audio Clip ( 12 min 30 sec)
+[The control that will start the oxygen flow is on the bottom, right, forward corner of the PLSS and, in the cramped cabin, is difficult to reach.
+A close-up photograph of an engineering model of the PLSS at NASA Johnson shows the location of the control, which is between controls for the feedwater diverter valve (closer to the camera) and the water shut-off valve (farthest from the camera).
+The controls have different shapes to make them easier to distinguish by feel when reaching back with a gloved right hand.]MP3 Audio Clip ( 12 min 30 sec)

 [Young, from the 1972 Technical Debrief - "Sometimes Charlie and I could reach the valve on the PLSS and sometimes we couldn't; and there didn't seem to be a reason why.
 But, in the main, we tried to help each other in the vehicle to turn the oxygen on and off."]